Moloch-Mystics/Manifesto/README.md

 # Manifesto

 Communities demand satisfaction.
-We have been promised better secrets and coordination with cryptography.
-We the Moloch Mystics will deliver great DAO works to make more magick happen with code.
+We have been promised better secrets, coordination and values with cryptography.
+We the Moloch Mystics will deliver great DAO works to make more magick with code.